austince/flink-ci-flink/docs/ops/deployment/docker.md

 To make the **job artifacts available** locally in the container, you can

-* **either mount a volume** (or multiple volumes) with the artifacts to `/opt/flink/usrlib` when you start the Flink image as a Single Job Master and the required number of TaskManagers:
+* **either mount a volume** (or multiple volumes) with the artifacts to `/opt/flink/usrlib` when you start the Flink Master and TaskManagers:

     ```sh
     docker run \